Thanks for stopping by. You are currently logged in as a Guest

 The 10 of diamonds.
 Once you cannot follow trump, the next card you should play is from a suit that will be unable to stop the call.
 This will show your partner that you don't have that suit covered.
 In this example, your partner already knows that spades will not stop the lone.
 After you throw off a diamond, they will then know you have no power cards in diamonds.
 This leaves hearts.
 Hold any hearts until the end to give your team the best chance of stopping the call.

 East seat is going alone in hearts.
 He trumps your ace of diamonds lead and then leads back the Right.
-You're sitting in South.
+You're sitting in the south seat.
 What card do you play on his right?

 Once again, help your team by showing your partner that you can't take a club trick.

 West seat is the dealer and is going alone.
-You sit in North and have the first lead.
+You sit in the north seat and have the first lead.
 What card do you play?

 Even though your partner led an ace, trump it.
 The main objective here is to stop your opponent's from getting four points.
 If that ace was to be the stopper, so be it.
 If not then trumping will cause the maker to overtrump, as it did in this hand.
 This could promote the cards your partner holds.